-Our mathematical model follows the same formulation as our earlier work with the initial cell implantation profile changed to accommodate a varying ratio of stem cells and chondrocytes.
+Our mathematical model follows the same formulation as our earlier work9 with the initial cell implantation profile changed to accommodate a varying ratio of stem cells and chondrocytes.
 We only state the dimensionless equations, and boundary and initial conditions here.
-For more information on the formulation and nondimensionalisation of these equations and assumptions made, the reader is referred to Campbell et al. and Lutianov et al..
+For more information on the formulation and non-dimensionalisation of these equations and assumptions made, the reader is referred to Campbell et al.9 and Lutianov et al.5

-We consider a cartilage defect with a small depth to diameter ratio (see Fig. 1) which enables us to simplify to a one-dimensional problem where cell growth is modelled along the defect depth x only, with x = 0 at the base of the defect.
-The variables in our model are: the stem cell density $C_S$ , the chondrocyte density $C_C$ , the matrix density m, the nutrient concentration n, the FGF-1 concentration g and the BMP-2 concentration b.
+We consider a cartilage defect with a small depth to diameter ratio (see Figure 1) which enables us to simplify to a one-dimensional problem where cell growth is modelled along the defect depth x only, with x=0 at the base of the defect.
+The variables in our model are as follows: the stem cell density $C{\rm S}$, the chondrocyte density $C{\rm C}$, the matrix density m, the nutrient concentration n, the FGF-1 concentration g and the BMP-2 concentration g.
 Cell density is measured in number of cells per unit volume, matrix density and growth factor concentration are measured as mass per unit volume and nutrient concentration is measured in number of moles per unit volume.